 So what do you do when the culture of "customers don't matter" emanates from the top?
 Just use another airline and hope their greed for profits brings them down sooner than later.

-Review about: Spirit Airlines Flight Booking.
+Product or Service Mentioned: Spirit Airlines Flight Booking.

 Monetary Loss: $361.